bagisto/bagisto-docs/src/architecture/backend.md

 ### MagicAI

-The MagicAI package integrates text and image generation, image search, review translation and checkout messages into the admin and the storefront, through the Laravel AI SDK and any of eight providers.
-It is documented on the [Magic AI](../ai/magic-ai.md) page.
+The MagicAI package is Bagisto's generative AI layer: text and image generation, image search, review translation and checkout messages in the admin and the storefront, through the Laravel AI SDK and any of eight providers.
+It is documented on the [Magic AI](../ai/magic-ai.md) page; the storefront's agent tools live in the Shop package and are documented under [WebMCP](../ai/webmcp.md).

 ### Marketing